 Chinese New Year, also known as the Spring Festival, is the most celebrated event on the lunar calendar.
 The exact dates are decided by the lunar calendar and normally fall between mid-January and as late as the end of February.

 Traditionally the Chinese New Year festival lasts for 16 days with these notable dates:

 The official public holiday marks the turning of a new leaf for most as they spend time with their family and loved ones.
-2022 marks the year of the Tiger in the Chinese zodiac.
+2024 marks the year of the Dragon and 2025 is the year of the Snake in the Chinese zodiac.

 Although not a religious festival, families have their own rituals and traditional activities scheduled throughout the week including visiting a temple to make an offering to the Buddha or the gods, for blessings for a prosperous new year.
 Generally, ancestors are honoured in the home with incense, flowers and candles.
 However, Chinese New Year is publicly celebrated all around the world and a walk through any city’s Chinatown is an amazing experience.

 You will see festivities such as street parades, lion dances, elaborate dragons, and stilt-walking.
 What makes Chinese New year celebrations special is how the Chinese people come together, with the spirit of their cultural identity on display.

 5. Fashion Week – New York, London, Milan and Paris